 Schools must review a student’s award history on NSLDS before disbursing new funds to ensure compliance with Federal Student Aid Program rules.
 When new awards are issued, schools also update the NSLDS with the latest details.

-Students can access their NSLDS Federal Student Aid history directly at nslds.ed.gov, where they can view their loan servicing agent, loan, and grant award details throughout their enrollment.
+Students can access their NSLDS Federal Student Aid history directly on the Federal Student Aid website, where they can view their loan servicing agent, loan, and grant award details throughout their enrollment.